GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/litellm_gateway/README.md

 python -m pytest extproc/tests/litellm_gateway_test.py -v
 ```

-The suite is pure unit tests — no gRPC server, no network.
+The suite is pure unit tests: no gRPC server, no network.
 It covers the SSE
-parser, the OpenAI→Vertex body fallback, the ext_proc phase handlers (header
+parser, the OpenAI to Vertex body fallback, the ext_proc phase handlers (header
 filtering, body rewriting, response transformation, streaming chunk handling),
 and a real end-to-end pass through LiteLLM's Anthropic config (which works
 offline).
 The Vertex ADC token mint is patched out.